 In addition to removing gluten (the irritant), healing your body – and skin – includes going the extra mile in caring for your body.

 Eat Right.
 Be sure to eat plenty of anti-inflammatory foods, such as fruits and vegetables.
 A good way to flood your body with such nutrients is through green juicing.
-Anti-inflammatory foods will calm inflammation and help you on your journey to heal from the inside-out.
+Anti-inflammatory foods will calm inflammation and help you on your journey to healing from the inside out.

 Take Probiotics.
 Take a high-quality probiotic every day.
 I suggest a dosage of 50 billion CFUs or greater.
 Read my article on the benefits of probiotics and talk to your doctor to figure out which probiotic is right for you.